parga/pluma/README.md

 $ yarn start
 ```

-the application uses (github actions)[https://github.com/parga/pluma/actions] for PR and the build itself
+the application uses [github actions](https://github.com/parga/pluma/actions) for PR and the build itself

-any commit to the
+If you create a PR a build will run for any commit to that PR and will let you know about the state of that build

+For the main branch, it will run the same as the PR but also deploy automatically to GH-Pages

 A lot of the code generated for documentation, testing and Integration test does not cover the entire application but serves more as an example of what could be done.